 In order to engage Towson University and the community in a dialogue on diverse and controversial education topics, Dr. Grasmick contacted national experts in education to create the Signature Forums speaker series.

-Dr. Grasmick has never forgotten her roots in the education of children with disabilities.
-Through her work, both as a Presidential Scholar at Towson University and a faculty member at Kennedy Krieger Institute, she has forged several collaborative partnerships:
+Neurosciences and Special Education Dr. Grasmick has never forgotten her roots in the education of children with disabilities.
+Through her work, both as a Presidential Scholar at Towson University and a faculty member and Vice-President of the Board at Kennedy Krieger Institute, she has forged several collaborative partnerships:

 A Fellowship in Innovation and Leadership in Special Education where fellows participate in extensive experiences at KKI while pursuing an Administrator I certificate at Towson University